drocheam/optrace/docs/source/usage/image.rst

    >>> ot.RenderImage.SIZES
    [1, 3, 5, 7, 9, 15, 21, 27, 35, 45, 63, 105, 135, 189, 315, 945]

-As can be seen, all sizes are integer factors of 945.
+As can be seen, all sizes are integer factors contained in 945.
 All sizes are odd, so there is always a pixel/line/row for the image center.
-Without a center pixel/line/row the center position would be badly defined, either being offset or jumping around depending on numerical errors.
+Without a center pixel/line/row the center position would be ill-defined.

-In the function :meth:`get <optrace.tracer.image.render_image.RenderImage.get>` the nearest value from :attr:`RenderImage.SIZES <optrace.tracer.image.render_image.RenderImage.SIZES>` to the user selected value is chosen.
+In the function :meth:`get <optrace.tracer.image.render_image.RenderImage.get>`, the nearest value from :attr:`RenderImage.SIZES <optrace.tracer.image.render_image.RenderImage.SIZES>` to the user selected value is chosen.
-Let us assume the :python:`dimg` has a side length of :python:`s=[1, 2.63]`, so it was rendered in a resolution of 945x2835.
+Let us assume the :python:`dimg` has a side length of :python:`s=[1, 2.63]`, which will be rendered in a resolution of 945x2835 internally.
 This is the case because the nearest side factor to 2.63 is 3 and because 945 is the size for all internally rendered images.
-From this resolution the image can be scaled to 315x945 189x567 135x405 105x315 63x189 45x135 35x105 27x81 21x63 15x45
+From this resolution, the image can be scaled to 315x945, 189x567, 135x405, 105x315, 63x189, 45x135, 35x105, 27x81,
-9x27 7x21 5x15 3x9 1x3.
-The user image is then scaled into size 315x945, as it is the nearest to a size of 500.
+21x63, 15x45, 9x27, 7x21, 5x15, 3x9, 1x3.
+For a user-chosen size of 500, the nearest size is 315x945.

-These restricted pixel sizes lead to typically non-square pixels.
+These restricted pixel sizes lead to non-square pixel areas.
-But these are handled correctly by plotting and processing functions.
+But these are handled correctly by the plotting and processing functions in optrace.
 They will only become relevant when exporting the image to an image file, where the pixels must be square.
-More details are available in section :numref:`image_saving`.
+More details for this are available in section :numref:`image_saving`.

 To get a Illuminance image with 315 pixels we can write:

 .. testcode::

-   img = dimg.get("Illuminance", 500)
+   img = dimg.get("Illuminance", 315)

 Only for image modes :python:`"sRGB (Perceptual RI)"` and :python:`"sRGB (Absolute RI)"` the returned object type is :class:`RGBImage <optrace.tracer.image.rgb_image.RGBImage>` .
 For all other modes it is of type :class:`ScalarImage <optrace.tracer.image.scalar_image.ScalarImage>`.

-For mode :python:`"sRGB (Perceptual RI)"` there are two optional additional parameters :python:`L_th` and :python:`chroma_scale`.
-See :numref:`usage_color` for more details.
+For mode :python:`"sRGB (Perceptual RI)"`, there are two optional additional parameters :python:`L_th` and :python:`chroma_scale`.
+See :numref:`usage_color` for more details on them.

 **Image Modes**